Loughborough Doctoral College

 This procedure is designed to ensure that any concerns relating to a doctoral researcher’s ability to study are managed and addressed in a timely, equitable and supportive manner.

-More information is available in the University’s Fitness to Study procedure (PDF document).
+More information is available in the University’s Fitness to Study procedure (Student Handbook page).